Be aware of the contents of the contract while publishing your book

 The manuscript of the illustrated book

 The main aspect of the contract in publishing is the manuscript, all the details regarding number of pages, number of words and number of illustrations are all mentioned in the publishing contract.
 Acquisition editors may not take this seriously and may be casual about its specification, but the illustrator must have a perfect idea of what the final outcome will be.
 The publisher should honour the specifications given by the author or book illustrator regarding the book.
 The manuscript contains a word file along with 2 or 3 copies in print and will also contain artwork.
-Even the details of the index that the book will have are mentioned.
+Even the details of the index that the book will have been mentioned.
 Normally the book illustrator does not pay for the preparation of the index but certain publishers do charge them against the illustrator’s loyalties or according to the pages of the book.
 But if the book illustrator chooses to do this on his own, there is no need for the illustrator to pay the publisher to do this.

 Risks involved and delays in publication

 There will also be a clause in the publication contract stating that that publisher has a right to reject the manuscript that is produced by the illustrator or that it requires changes or he can altogether cancel the contract.
 The publisher has the right to determine whether the manuscript is fit for publication and the contract will contain this statement.
 But in the content of the contract there should be details of what the manuscript should contain so that the author or book illustrator can challenge the issue after the submission of the manuscript for publication.
 The book illustrator should also include a clause in the contract limiting the changes that can be incorporated in the book without the explicit permission of the author.
-In any case, if the publisher cancels the publication of the book under any circumstances it is fair that the book illustrator keep back the advance payment made by the publisher and also that all rights should revert back to the book illustrator.
+In any case, if the publisher cancels the publication of the book under any circumstances it is fair that the book illustrator keeps back the advance payment made by the publisher and also that all rights should revert back to the book illustrator.

 By keeping the other points in mind any book illustrator could stay safe when sending their illustrated book for publication.